-Questions used in assignments, quizzes, tests and examinations are used to assess students' level of understanding of the basic concepts and their ability to use mathematical techniques in solving problems in science and engineering.
-To pass this subject, students are required to obtain grade D continuous assessment and the examination components. or above in both the Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: The subject focuses on understanding of basic concepts and application of techniques in differential/integral calculus, elementary statistics and elementary linear algebra.
+Questions used in assignments, quizzes, tests and examina students' level of understanding of the basic concepts a mathematical techniques in solving problems in science and e and their ability to use

+Explanation of the appropriateness of the assessment methods learning outcomes: in assessing the intended

+The subject focuses on understanding of basic concepts and application of techniques in differential/integral calculus, elementary statistics.
 As such, an assessment method based mainly on examinations/tests/quizzes is considered appropriate.
 Furthermore, students are required to submit homework assignments regularly in order to allow subject lecturers to keep track of students' progress in the course.

-Student Study Effort Expected Class contact: Enort Expected ■ Lecture 26 Hrs.
+Student Study Class contact:

+Effort Expected Lecture 26 Hrs.

 Tutorial 13 Hrs.

-Other student study effort: Homework and self-study 81 Hrs.
+Other student study effort:

+Homework and self-study 81 Hrs.

 Total student study effort 120 Hrs.

-Reading List and Chung, K.C.
-A Short Course in Calculus and Matrices, McGraw H Till 2013 References Hung, K.F., Kwan, Wilson, Pong, T.Y.
-Foundation Mathematics & Statistics, McGraw Hill 2013 Larson, R., Edwards, B. Single Variable Calculus, Brooks/Cole 20 012 Walpole, R.E., Myers, R.H., Myers, S.L.
-Ye, K. Probability Engineers and Scientists , Prentice Hall, 2012 y and Statistics for
+Reading List and References Chung, K.C.
+A Short Course in Calculus and Matrices, McGraw Hill 2013 Hung, K.F., Kwan, Wilson, Pong, T.Y.
+Foundation Mathematics & Statistics, McGraw Hill 2013 Larson, R., Edwards, B. Single Variable Calculus, Brooks/Cole 2012 Walpole, R.E., Myers, R.H., Myers, S.L.
+Ye, K. Probability and Statistics for Engineers and Scientists, Prentice Hall, 2012